DACA Attorney in San Jose

 Current Status of DACA

-Due to federal court order issued on January 09, 2018, and February 13, 2018, USCIS has resumed accepting requests to renew a grant of deferred action under DACA.
-Until further notice the DACA policy will be operated on the terms in place before it was rescinded on Sept.
+Due to federal court order issued on December 4th, 2020 and enacted on December 7th, 2020, USCIS has resumed accepting new applications for grants of deferred action under DACA as well as requests to renew existing grants.
+Until further notice, the DACA policy will be operated on the terms in place before it was rescinded on Sept.
 5, 2017.

 Applicant came to the United States under the age of sixteen;